jakesauter/machine_learning/README.md

 # Machine Learning

-This repository will serve as a resource on my journey to becoming a highly qualified Data Scientist / Machine Learning Eningeer.
+This repository will serve as a resource and as a part of a porfilio on my journey to becoming a highly qualified Data Scientist / Machine Learning Eningeer.

 ## Formal Education